seanox/pdf-service/manual/Introduction.md

 ```

 Template need the annotation `@Resources`.
-This annotation determines where in the ClassPath the resources for the template
+This annotation determines where in the ClassPath the resources (e.g. styles,
-are located and, if necessary, determines the file name of the template if this
+images, fonts, ...) for the template are located and, if necessary, determines
-cannot be derived from the Java class.
+the file name of the template if this cannot be derived from the Java class.

 ```java
 import com.fasterxml.jackson.databind.ObjectMapper;